Reactr-Fanshawe/IECS-dataVis/README.md

 Data Visualization web project for IECS

 ## Reactr - IECS Carbon emissions prevention summary
 We worked with the International Erosion Control System(IECS) company that produces Cable and concrete.
-To create an interactive data summary for carbon emission and global conservation internationally.
+To create an interactive data summary for carbon emissions and global conservation.

 ## Develops and Managing team
 Project Manager: Natalia Anguillon